pjht/os/README.md

 Installing QEMU on

 1. Ubuntu.
 Run `sudo apt get install qemu`
+2. Arch.
+Run `sudo pacman -S qemu qemu-arch-extra`
-2. Another linux distro.
+3. Another linux distro.
 Use your distribution's package manager to install QEMU.
-3. Mac.
+4. Mac.
 Run `brew install qemu`

 Installing GDB on

 1. Ubuntu.
 Run `sudo apt get install gdb`
+2. Arch.
+Run `sudo pacman -S install gdb`
-2. Another linux distro.
+3. Another linux distro.
 Use your distribution's package manager to install GDB.
-3. Mac.
+4. Mac.
 Run `brew install gdb` (Note: It will warn about an unsigned binary, but this will have no impact on debugging the OS)

 After this, you can run the OS in QEMU by typing `make run`, and start a remote debugging session by typing `make debug`.
 The serial port output of the OS is redirected to a file callled serout in the main directory.